bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The first of these settings is determined using the `conditionOnRoot` parameter.
 When `conditionOnRoot="true"`, we are telling BDSKY to commence our evolutionary process at the root of the tree; in macroevolution, this corresponds to our first speciation event, when the most recent common ancestor (MRCA) of our clade first diverged into two daughter species.
 Using this setting allows us to place a prior on the timing of the root of the tree.
 When `conditionOnRoot="false"`, we are telling BDSKY to instead commence our evolutionary process at the origin; this is when the first branch in the tree initially appeared.
 In doing so, we are including this initial branch within our clade.
 Using this setting allows us to place a prior on the timing of the origin, rather than the root.
 As we discussed before, we intend to place a prior on the origin, and consider this initial branch to be our first dinosaur, meaning that it should be included in our evolutionary process.
 We therefore want to set `conditionOnRoot="false"`.
 This is the default setting, and so we can simply remove this parameter specification from our XML.

 <figure>
-	<a id="fig:a"></a>
+	<a id="fig:7"></a>
 	<img style="width:75%;" src="figures/Conditioning schematic.png" alt="">
-	<figcaption>Figure a: A schematic showing the difference between conditioning on the root and conditioning on the origin.
+	<figcaption>Figure 7: A schematic showing the difference between conditioning on the root and conditioning on the origin.
 This setting determines whether the evolutionary process commences at the start of the initial branch, or the first observed speciation event. </figcaption>
 </figure>

 The second way to condition our BDSKY model is to ensure that the model produces at least one sample (is observable).
 Depending on the relevant type of sampling, we can either use `conditionOnRhoSampling` or `conditionOnSurvival`: the former assumes at least one extant sample, while the latter assumes at least one sample of either type (an extant sample or an observed fossil).
 It's worth noting that when `conditionOnRoot="true"`, the model assumes that our samples are drawn from both sides of the root, and therefore that the MRCA in the sampled tree corresponds to the MRCA in the "true" tree.
 As our phylogeny of non-avian dinosaurs only includes extinct species, we will set `conditionOnRhoSampling="false"` and `conditionOnSurvival="true"`.